 Chapter II of the Act lists the conditions under which copies can be made of copyright material without the permission of the copyright holder.
 For example under section 43 of the Act, archivists are allowed to make a single copy of a copyright work for someone's non-commercial research purposes or private study, provided certain conditions are met.
 (Sections 38 and 39 allow Librarians to copy published material in certain circumstances.)
 Archivists are allowed to make preservation copies, as many as may be required due to technological progress.
 To aid scholarly research, the archivists may photocopy unpublished material provided the following criteria are satisfied: the copyright owner has not expressly forbidden it (thus anything unpublished by T.S.
 Eliot may not be copied without permission of the Eliot estate); you have not already received a copy; we make only one copy for which you pay all costs; the material will withstand the process physically; staff resources allow.
 The scale of charges can be had from the relevant 'See Also' link below.

 Conditions for taking your own photographs are given on the relevant 'See Also' link below.

-Factors which have no bearing on exemption from copyright restrictions include: the fact that material has been published many times before or is 'in the public domain', the fact that you are not going to make any money out of your publication in which the material is reproduced, or the fact that you have tried to find the copyright holder (this factor only matters when you are applying for an Orphan Works License).
+Factors which have no bearing on exemption from copyright restrictions include: the fact that material has been published many times before or is thought to be 'in the public domain', the fact that you are not going to make any money out of your publication in which the material is reproduced, or the fact that you have tried to find the copyright holder (this factor only matters when you are applying for an Orphan Works License).